Pontllanfraith: Council offices

-Caerphilly County Borough Council previous had council offices at the building named Pontllanfraith House, although they now been demolished.
-The land has since been sold to a property developer and construction on a new housing estate has begun.
+Caerphilly County Borough Council previously had offices at the building named Pontllanfraith House, although they have now been demolished.
+The land has since been sold to a property developer and construction of a new housing estate has begun.
 This was regarded as a controversial move, both prior to and following the demolition of Pontllanfraith House, with councilors raising concerns about affordable housing for the existing population.

 Transport

 Pontllanfraith Low Level was a passenger station on the Taff Vale Extension of the Newport, Abergavenny and Hereford Railway.
 Originally named Tredegar Junction, opened in 1857, it was renamed to Pontllanfraith in 1905, and then to Pontllanfraith Low Level in 1950.
 The various junctions around the station gave it access to both the Rhymney Railway and the Rumney Railway.
-The railway closed to most freight traffic on 9 June 1958, and the station was later closed on June 15 1964.
+The railway closed to most freight traffic on 9 June 1958, and the station was later closed on 15 June 1964.

 Pontllanfraith is served by the following bus routes: